"Pokémon: Let's Go Pikachu and Eevee": Postgame Walkthrough

 Another method is by obtaining the Shiny Charm.
 Once you have the Shiny Charm in your inventory, shiny Pokémon will appear more in the wild automatically.

 This is the end-game goal.
-It’s not just about complete the Pokédex anymore.
+It’s not just about completing the Pokédex anymore.
 It’s all about acquiring all variants of Pokémon in the game.
 As the franchise’s tagline goes—“Gotta catch ‘em all!”